Monotonicity of the quantum 2-Wasserstein distance: Introduction

 The quantum optimal transport problem \eqref{TQ} admits a dual formulation \cite{qWGAN,transport2}.
 The optimization takes place over the set of pairs $\sigma^A$, $\sigma^B \in H_N$ of $N \times N$ Hermitian matrices, satisfying a certain algebraic constraint determined by the cost matrix $C_E$.
 Concretely, let

 then

 If neither of the states $\rho^A, \rho^B$ is pure, then the supremum is achieved \cite{transport2}.

-The quantum optimal transport cost \eqref{TQ} can be efficiently computed using semidefinite programming \cite{transport2}, which makes it a valuable tool for quantum machine learning.
+The quantum optimal transport cost \eqref{TQ} can be efficiently computed using semidefinite programming \cite{transport2}.
+Moreover it seems to be a valuable tool for quantum machine learning.
 In particular, the quantum 2-Wasserstein semi-distance \eqref{W} has been shown to play a key role in the quantum Generative Adversarial Network scheme \cite{qWGAN}.
-From the viewpoint of applications in machine learning, the monotonicity of a distance is a highly desirable property, which ensures the noise robustness of the learning algorithms.
+From the viewpoint of applications in machine learning, the monotonicity of a distance is a highly desirable property, which ensures robustness against the noise of the learning algorithms.

-The purpose of this work is to study the monotonicity with respect to the quantum channels of the optimal quantum transport cost $T^Q_E$ defined above.
+The primary purpose of this work is to study the monotonicity with respect to the quantum channels of the optimal quantum transport cost $T^Q_E$ defined above.
 We start in Section \ref{sec:unitary} by considering some general properties of \eqref{TQ} and show that for $N\ge 3$ and a general classical cost matrix $E$ the corresponding quantum transport cost is not unitarily invariant.
 Then, we discuss a quantity associated with the projective transport distance --- the `SWAP-fidelity' --- and demonstrate, in Section \ref{sec:Riemman}, that $T^Q_E$ does \emph{not} induce a Riemannian metric, hence the standard Morozova--Cencov--Petz theorem does not apply.
 Section \ref{sec:gen} includes a proof of monotonicity of $T^Q$ under general mixed unitary channels in any dimension $N$.
 Then, in Section \ref{sec:mono2} we focus on $N=2$ and provide a complete proof of monotonicity of $T^Q$ for arbitrary single-qubits channels.
+Finally, in Section \ref{sec:unique}, we show that for any two mixed non-isospectral qubits there exists a unique optimal coupling $\rho^{AB}$ yielding the minimum in \eqref{TQ}.
+Furthermore, we provide explicit formulae for the optimal coupling, and the optimal dual observables $\sigma^A$, $\sigma^B$, for isospectral or commuting qubits.

 The article is supplemented by two appendices.
-Appendix \ref{sec:proofs} contains the proofs of the technical results, while in Appendix \ref{sec:num} we provide substantial numerical evidence for the monotonicity of $T^Q$ under all qutrit and ququart channels.
-Basing on these observations, we are tempted to conjecture that the unitary invariant quantum 2-Wasserstein semi-distance $W$ is actually monotone for all CPTP maps.
+Appendix \ref{sec:proofs} contains the proofs of technical results, while in Appendix \ref{sec:num} we provide substantial numerical evidence for the monotonicity of $T^Q$ under all qutrit and ququart channels.
+Based on these observations, we are tempted to conjecture that the unitary invariant quantum 2-Wasserstein semi-distance $W$ is actually monotone for all CPTP maps.